iCentris/tanzanite/auth/README.md

 ### Running Remote Topaz

-Know the user to connect with.
+Know the user to connect with, and your service.
+Update `src/config.js` to reflect the appropriate hostname/path to your environment.

 ### Running Topaz Locally